Skip to content

 Procedure to Address a False Allegation

-You should take the steps outlined below to address false allegations in the workplace.
+Follow the steps below to address false allegations in the workplace.

-Carrying out a fair investigation requires finding as much evidence as possible on the allegation, including why the complaint may have been made.
+Conducting an initial investigation requires gathering as much evidence as possible regarding the allegation, including why the complaint was made.

 2. Have an Investigation Meeting